I challenge you to watch1 more sunrises in 2021 than you did in 2020.Yes, I'll take the Sunrise Pledge

 In 2019, I photographed every sunrise.
 Yes, every sunrise.
 Not only when the sun was visible, but through blizzards, fog, -32º windchills, freezing rain, and downpours.
 Because even when the sun isn’t visible, the sun still rises.

-As Year of the Sunrise came to an end, I concluded if there was one takeaway for others, it was to encourage them to watch more sunrises this year than the previous year.
+As Year of the Sunrise continues, one significant takeaway is encouraging others to watch more sunrises this year than they did the previous year.
 But I couldn’t ask that of others if I didn’t live up to it myself.
 It was serendipitous that Year of the Sunrise would be followed by a leap year, giving me the only possible opportunity to watch more sunrises than the previous year.
-So in 2020 I continued by documenting another 366 sunrises.
-To date I have documented 731 consecutive sunrises.
+So in 2020 I continued to document another 366 sunrises, and I still haven’t stopped.
+To date I have documented 900 consecutive sunrises.

 Now, I present you with a challenge, to watch more sunrises in 2021 than they did in 2020.